-- a.
+- a.)
 Size.
 The total face area of the signs shall not exceed three (3) square feet in size.
-No attention-getting devices shall be attached to any residential real estate open house directional sign. - b.
+No attention-getting devices shall be attached to any Residential Real Estate Open House Directional Sign. - b.)
 Height.
-The vertical distance measured from ground level to the highest point of such sign or sign structure or other support shall not exceed three (3) feet. - c.
+The vertical distance measured from ground level to the highest point of such sign or sign structure or other support shall not exceed three (3) feet. - c.)
 Local Address.
-The sign shall only advertise a residence in the City of Chesterfield or for a property which can only be accessed through the City of Chesterfield. - d.
+Sign shall only advertise a residence in the City of Chesterfield or for a property which can only be accessed through the City of Chesterfield. - d.)
 Limit.
-No more than six (6) signs per property for sale or lease shall be posted, and not more than one (1) sign at each required change of travel direction. - e.
+No more than six (6) signs per property for sale or lease shall be posted, and not more than one sign at each required change of travel direction.

+- e.)
 Type.
-Signs shall be mounted either on stakes placed in the ground or with an A-frame support of sufficient weight so that the sign remains upright when mounted.
-Signs and any supporting structures shall be maintained in good condition at all times and shall be constructed out of quality materials normally used in professional signage. - f.
+Signs shall be mounted either on stakes placed in the ground or with an A frame support of sufficient weight so that the sign remains upright when mounted.
+Signs and any supporting structures shall be maintained in good condition at all times and shall be constructed out of quality materials normally used in professional signage. - f.)
 Location.
-No sign shall be placed, used or maintained in the following manners: - 1) On trees, traffic signs or utility poles, nor be placed in such a manner as to obstruct the view of any official public sign. - 2) In any location that obstructs the safe and convenient use by the public of any street, sidewalk, or curbside parkway area as determined by the City of Chesterfield. - 3) In any roadway area or center median area. - 4) At any location whereby the clear space for the passageway of pedestrians is reduced to a width that violates the Americans with Disabilities Act. - 5) On streets undergoing construction, nor on streets with special events. - 6) Within five (5) feet of any of the following: traffic signal; traffic sign;

-designated bus stop sign; bus bench; or any other bench on the sidewalk.

-- g.
-Residential real estate open house directional signs shall only be displayed between 9:00 A.M. and 3:00 P.M. on Tuesdays and from 12:00 P.M. to 6:00 P.M. on Sundays, and only on days of an open house. - h.
+No sign shall be placed, used or maintained in the following manners: - (1) On trees, traffic signs or utility poles, nor be placed in such a manner as to obstruct the view of any official public sign. - (2) In any location that obstructs the safe and convenient use by the public of any street, sidewalk, or curbside parkway area as determined by the City of Chesterfield. - (3) In any roadway area or center median area. - (4) At any location whereby the clear space for the passageway of pedestrians is reduced to a width that violates the Americans with Disabilities Act. - (5) On streets undergoing construction, nor on streets with special events. - (6) Within five (5) feet of any of the following: traffic signal; traffic sign; designated bus stop sign; bus bench; or any other bench on the sidewalk. - g.)
+Residential real estate open house directional signs shall only be displayed between 9:00 AM to 3:00 PM on Tuesdays and from 12:00 PM to 6:00 PM on Sundays, and only on days of an Open House. - h.)
 Identification Required.
-Every person who places or maintains a residential real estate open house sign on the streets of the City of Chesterfield shall have his/her name, address, and telephone number affixed to the signs. - i.
+Every person who places or maintains a Residential Real Estate Open House Sign on the streets of the City of Chesterfield shall have his or her name, address, and telephone number affixed to the signs. - i.)
 Any sign installed, placed, or deposited in violation of the provisions of this UDC may be summarily removed by the City.